- Explore the course library

 Add or change the optimum time to recalculate minute markers by clicking on the Info button in the map view and then Edit.

 You can upload your course to our server and either make it public or unlisted.
-This is also a good way to backup your courses.
+This is how you share a course and it is also a good way to backup your courses.

-Click on any jump to see its photo and description.
+Click on any jump to see its photo and information.
 Swipe down to see multiple photos and videos and browse left and right through the jumps

 If you forget to turn off "Location awareness" CrossCountry will alert you to avoid using too much battery